nec-research/tf-imle/L2X/README.md

 Uncompress the files at: http://people.csail.mit.edu/taolei/beer/ into the *data* subfolder.

-In the Jupyter notebook, you can use the code block below to switch between the standard L2X, SoftSub, and I-MLE
+In the [Jupyter notebook](L2X-experiments-neurips.ipynb), the code block listed below can be used to switch between the standard L2X, SoftSub, and I-MLE

 ```python